-It’s important to note, when you install an ad blocker, that many of the world’s free websites, Digital Trends included, rely on advertising revenue to operate.
-If you want your favorite sites to continue working as you see them now, make sure to whitelist the ones you love.
+However, it is worth noting that many of the world’s free websites, Digital Trends included, rely on advertising revenue to operate.
+If you want your favorite sites to continue working as you see them now, make sure to whitelist them.

 The AdBlock extension for Chrome works automatically, blocking ads on static web pages and online video sites like YouTube.
 It also lets you set up whitelists of sites and ad types to allow through the filter if you so choose.
-Through its filter list subscription system, you can customize your web browsing experience so that only ads you like are shown, or untick everything and have just about everything blocked.
+Through its filter list subscription system, you can customize your web browsing experience so that only ads you like are shown, or untick it all and block just about everything.

-Adblock does participate in the “Acceptable Ads” initiative, so there are ads it allows through (if you choose) that meet certain requirements.
-AdBlock is also known to a be little resource heavy, especially if you like to have a lot of tabs open at one time, and there have been some claims of it not blocking YouTube ads particularly well.
+AdBlock does participate in the “Acceptable Ads” initiative, so there are ads it allows through (if you choose) that meet certain requirements.
+AdBlock is also known to be a little resource heavy, especially if you like to have many tabs open at one time, and there have been some claims of it not blocking YouTube ads particularly well.

-AdBlock Plus is the original granddaddy app for blocking ads online and it’s still just as popular today as it was when it first took the web by storm.
-Combining blocking technology that takes out banner ads video pre-roll ads, social networking ads, and popups, it offers a comprehensive ad-blocking service to all who install its Chrome extension.
+AdBlock Plus is the original granddaddy app for blocking ads online, and it’s still just as popular today as it was when it first took the web by storm.
+Blocking technology takes out banner ads, video pre-roll ads, social networking ads, and pop-ups.
+It offers a comprehensive ad-blocking service to all who install its Chrome extension.

-With an easy-to-navigate interface and customizable filter list, you can decide exactly what ads you want to see and which ones you never want to see again.
-Its whitelisting function lets you make sure your favorite sites still display ads so they can continue to operate and if you allow acceptable ads you can let a few through automatically to help sites that stick to the rules.
+With an easy-to-navigate interface and customizable filter list, you can decide exactly which ads you want to see and which ones you never want to see again.
+Its whitelisting function lets you make sure your favorite sites still display ads so they can continue to operate.
+If you allow acceptable ads, you can let a few through automatically to help sites that stick to the rules.

 Note that around five years ago, AdBlock Plus was accused of secretly offering to push ads through in exchange for under-the-table payments, which AdBlock Plus didn’t exactly deny.
 The organization appears to make unique deals with larger organizations that may let some extra ads through.

-Entirely free and open source, UBlock Origin is another popular ad blocking extension for Google Chrome because it does a great job at blocking the ads without taxing your system in the process.
-With more than 10 million users as of 2017, it remains one of the most well-used ad blockers out there today.
+Entirely free and open source, uBlock Origin is another popular ad blocking extension for Google Chrome because it does a great job of blocking ads without taxing your system in the process.

-Utilizing similar block lists to AdBlock Plus, UBlock offers comparable blocking capabilities, but by leveraging surveys of what style resources are required for individual web pages, it is able to be more efficient in its operation.
-It has also been noted for its specific ability to counter pesky pop-under ads which have become more common as more browsers come with their own pop-up blockers.
+Utilizing similar block lists to AdBlock Plus, uBlock offers comparable blocking capabilities.
+Still, by leveraging what style resources are required for individual web pages, it can be more efficient in its operation.
+Its specific ability to counter pesky pop-under ads has also been noted, which have become more common as more browsers come with their own pop-up blockers.

 Another popular ad blocker for Chrome is AdGuard.
 Capable of effectively blocking almost all ads across static web pages, video streaming sites, and social networks, AdGuard keeps an eye out for pop-up and pop-under ads, too.

-The lightweight Chrome extension has additional options for blocking tracking and the installation of nefarious software like dialers, adware, and other malware.
-One of its biggest claims to fame is its ability to speed up your web browsing experience and reduce your bandwidth by cutting back on all the needless clutter that comes along with some ads and trackers.
+The lightweight Chrome extension has additional options for blocking tracking and installing nefarious software like dialers, adware, and other malware.
+One of its biggest claims to fame is its ability to speed up your web browsing experience and reduce your bandwidth by cutting back on all the needless clutter that comes with some ads and trackers.

-Some users have reported annoying notifications that try to encourage you to purchase the premium version, but other than that, AdGuard has near universally positive reviews from its millions of users.
+Some users have reported annoying notifications that try to encourage you to purchase the premium version.
+Still, other than that, AdGuard has almost exclusively positive reviews from its millions of users.

-Although it operates a little differently from some of the other ad blockers on this list, Ghostery is still a very useful tool for customizing your web browsing experience to how you like it.
-Its primary function is blocking web trackers and analytics tools that harvest information about you, but it also has its own effective ad blocker.
+Even though it functions a bit differently from many of the other ad blockers included in this list, Ghostery is still a helpful tool for personalizing your web browsing experience and making it just how you want it to be.
+Its main purpose is to block web trackers and analytics devices that collect information about you, but it also has its own powerful adblocker.

-What really draws people to Ghostery over some of the other available alternatives is its deeper options for users.
-If you want to block specific trackers or ad types, you can.
-To make that easy, even for those new to the idea, Ghostery breaks down every page you visit with detailed information of the types of trackers and ads being employed by that particular site.
-You can then remove elements at will, or make wider, sweeping blocks.
+What truly attracts people to Ghostery over the many other available options is its more extensive choices for users.
+If you want to prevent particular trackers or ad types from accessing your information, you can.
+To make this simple, even for those brand-new to the idea, Ghostery breaks down each page you visit with thorough details of the kinds of trackers and ads being used by that specific site.
+You can then eliminate components at will or make more large-scale, sweeping blocks.

-The only real drawback of Ghostery is that you do need to spend some time to tell it how you want it to operate.
-While other ad blockers function well enough all-in, if you try to do that with Ghostery you may find many aspects of the web non-functional.
-Take a little time to get it right though and Ghostery may become your favorite tool for customizing your web browsing experience.
+The only disadvantage of Ghostery is that you’ll have to put in the time and effort in explaining how you want it to work.
+While other ad blockers perform sufficiently altogether, if you try this approach with Ghostery, you might discover many features of the web non-functional.
+We suggest taking a little time to get it right, though, and Ghostery just might become your preferred tool for customizing your web browsing adventures.